EliDetmers/SEMN/Design Files/UserGuide.md

-# User Guide: DreamCanvas
+# User Guide: Dreamscape

-Welcome to the DreamCanvas!
+Welcome to the Dreamscape!
 This user guide will walk you through the steps to upload photos of your choice to train an AI image model and create AI-generated images with the subject you uploaded.

 ## 1. Getting Started

-- Navigate to the DreamCanvas application on your respective device
+- Navigate to the Dreamscape application on your respective device

 ## 2. Create New Session or Load Previous Session

-- Upon opening the application, you will be brought to the home screen where you will choose to either create a new DreamCanvas session, or load a previous session.
+- Upon opening the application, you will be brought to the home screen where you will choose to either create a new Dreamscape session or load a previous session.
   - If you choose Create New Session, you will be prompted to enter a name for your session, and then begin creating.
   - If you choose Load Previous Session, you will be brought to a screen where you will choose the session you wish to work with and it will load you into the session you choose.